telerik/reporting-docs/knowledge-base/custom-rendering-extension.md

 ## Description
-In the forum thread [Export to XML](https://www.telerik.com/forums/export-to-xml) you can find a sample implementation of custom rendering extension.
+In the forum thread [Export to XML](https://www.telerik.com/forums/export-to-xml) you can find a sample implementation of custom
+XML rendering extension.
 Here we explain some important requirements that you need to meet in order for the rendering extension to work as expected.

 ## Solution